-If you’re weighed down with debt, then the #1 thing you need to do is put together a detailed plan to pay it off.
-The sooner you can become debt free, the sooner you’ll be less anxious, have more freedom, and be able to save for retirement and everything else.
+If you’re weighed down with debt, then the #1 thing you need to do is come up with a debt reduction plan.
+The sooner you get rid of the highest-interest debt, the sooner you’ll be less anxious, have more financial freedom, and be able to save for retirement and everything else.

 The reality is, WAY too many people who are stuck in debt have no plan to pay it off.